TristGit/Coalition-Reforger-Framework/scripts/Game/Systems/Map/CRF_MapStagingComponent_README.md

 ## Example Scenarios

 ### Two-Stage Objective Progression (Destructor Chained)
-**Use Case**: Progressive objective unlocking - Rush-like with timers between as a 'R&R' period
+**Use Case**: Progressive objective unlocking - Rush-like with timers between as a 'R&R' period.
+3 MCOMS, 1 Per Stage.

 **Base Configuration**:
 - Initial Delay: 0 (not used with manual trigger)